null

 Upgrading to a new smartphone is fun and exciting, something many people enjoy every few years.

-What’s not fun or exciting is when your new phone drops calls or won’t send text messages.
-So why does your phone keep dropping calls?
+What’s not fun or exciting is when your new phone drops calls or won’t sent text messages.
+Why does this happen?
 And is there anything that can be done to improve your phone’s reception?

 Signal strength